Jürgen Fuchs (motorcyclist)

-Jürgen Fuchs (born 28 November 1965 in Pfaffenhofen an der Ilm) is a former German Grand Prix motorcycle road racer.
+Jürgen Fuchs (born 28 November 1965) is a former German Grand Prix motorcycle road racer.
 He achieved his best result in 1996 when he finished the year in fourth place in the 250cc world championship.
 Fuchs served as a development rider for BMW's new S1000RR motorcycle, scheduled to compete in the 2009 Superbike World Championship.
 Now he serves as a racing instructor at MotoRacingSchool.